Why Graduate School?

 - Do you desire greater freedom and flexibility in making choices about the shape and direction of your career?

 - Are you interested in assuming more responsibility and independence in your workplace?

 - Do you enjoy challenging yourself through exploring new ideas or tackling complex conceptual and research problems?

 - Have you wished you could fully develop your specific interests and skills?

-If your answers to any of these questions is yes, then graduate education can lead to a fulfilling, interesting, and exciting life.
+If your answer to any of these questions is yes, then graduate education can lead to a fulfilling, interesting and exciting life.

 Graduate Certificate Programs

 - Often designed to meet specific employment or career needs.

 - Generally require two to three semesters to complete.